KriSWhitch/ItemPriorityManager/README.md

 ## What It Does

-- Shows unlocked vanilla active and passive collectibles in an in-game menu.
-- Saves `0.50x` (decreased) and `1.50x` (increased) item priorities; unlisted items remain at `1.00x`.
-- Limits changed items to `floor(unlocked collectibles / 5)`.
+- Lets you open an in-game menu listing every collectible you've already unlocked.
+- Lets you mark items as more likely or less likely to show up, without ever removing an item from the game entirely.
+- Limits how many items you can change at once, so the pool stays varied.
-- Saves up to 9 priority presets so different priority sets (for example, per character) can be stored and reloaded.
+- Lets you save up to 9 different priority setups as presets and switch between them (handy for different characters or playstyles).
-- Asks for `Y` / `N` confirmation before resetting all priorities.
-- On a new run, applies `initialWeight * priorityMultiplier` once to each live pool entry through the patched REPENTOGON API.
-- Leaves item selection, pool depletion, and RNG to the game.

-Priorities changed while a run is active apply on the next new run.
-Continued runs deliberately do not receive a second weight application.
+- Applies your choices at the start of each new run, then lets the game pick items normally.

+Priorities you change mid-run take effect on your next new run, not the one you're currently playing.

 ## Manual Installation